ogratwicklcs/ansible_security_workshop/1.2-checkpoint/README.md

 ```
 <!-- {% endraw %} -->

 As you can see, the task itself has a name - just like the play itself - and references a module, here `checkpoint_host`.
-The module is the part of Ansible which "makes it so" - the module in this case creates or modifies host object entries in Check Point.
+The module in this case creates or modifies host object entries in Check Point.
 The module has parameters, here `name` and `ip_address`.
 Each module has individual parameters, often some of them are required while others are optional.
 To get more information about a module, you can open a terminal in your VS Code online editor and call the help.
 For example, in the menu bar, click on **Terminal** > **New Terminal** and execute the following command.
 It will show the help for the module `checkpoint_host`:

 ```bash
 [student<X>@ansible ~]$ ansible-doc checkpoint_host